-Consider placing the event near where key potential attendees are located, and make sure it’s accessible to others who may have to travel to get there.
+Consider placing the event near where key potential attendees are located, and make sure you include a virtual or on-demand components that’s accessible to others who may have to travel to get there.
 Or, if important players are scattered, consider a rolling launch across multiple regions to spread the word consistently across the country or globe.
-If your customers and partners are your greatest promoters, find the location most convenient or exciting to them.
+Your customers and partners are your greatest promoters, so find the location most convenient and exciting to them.

 Just as important as the location of your product launch is its production.
-A far-off event would be much more appealing if the production value—the glitz and glamour of the whole thing—was top notch.
+A far-off event is much more appealing if the production value—the glitz and glamour of the whole thing—is top notch.

 In fact, the single most important element to creating an impressive product launch is developing an exciting and innovative plan for the production and marketing of the event.
 Your product launch’s production should be in direct alignment with the product’s marketing plan, and should amplify the message through content selection, speaker choice, parties and more.

-On that note, no matter what product you’re launching, offering hands-on demonstrations helps.
-After you’ve touted the values and features of your new product, people just want to get their hands on the thing and play with it for themselves.
+On that note, no matter what product you’re launching, offering hands-on or on-demand video demonstrations help.
+After you’ve touted the values and features of your new product, people want to get their hands on the thing and play with it for themselves.
 That’s why demos are crucial.

-No matter how much you try—and how cool your event is—not all of your key audience will be able to make it to your event.
-This is inevitable, but, thanks to tech that’s blossomed in recent years, it’s a hurdle that can be overcome.
+No matter how much you try—and how cool your event is—not all of your key audience will attend your event.
+This is inevitable—but, thanks to tech that’s blossomed in recent years, it’s a hurdle that can be overcome.